 The competition begins with an opening plenary session Thursday evening.
 This session provides an opportunity for visiting teams and faculty advisors to meet one another and the Stetson directors of the event.
 Additionally, bracket assignments will be announced at this event.

 Based on an evaluation of the executive summary and PowerPoint, the competition directors will seed teams into brackets.
 Bracket assignments will be announced at the Thursday evening session.
 In the first round, which occurs on Friday morning, teams will make a 20-minute oral presentation to a panel of judges.
 The oral presentation will be followed by a five-minute period for questions from the judges.
 These impromptu questions may be answered by either or both team members and are for the purpose of allowing the judges to check facts and clarify statements.
 They are not designed to examine the team's knowledge of the subject.

-Round Two will follow immediately upon the conclusion of the 20-minute presentation.
+Round Two will begin at 1:00 p.m.
+Friday afternoon.
 Teams will answer content-oriented questions from the same panel of judges that evaluated the team's oral presentation.
 Each bracketed team will receive the same questions.
-The question/answer session is approximately 10 minutes in length, and team members must alternate in providing responses to the judges' questions.
+The question/answer session for each team is approximately 10 minutes in length, and team members must alternate in providing responses to the judges' questions.
 There will be four questions with a maximum of two minutes per answer.

 Based on performances in the first and second rounds, the judges for each bracket will declare a bracket winner.
 After this announcement, the bracket winners will have only fifteen minutes to prepare for their final eight-minute oral presentation to the entire body of judges in a plenary session attended by all conference attendees.
 First, second, third and fourth place prize winners will be announced at the closing ceremony on Friday afternoon.